 NX210 has been granted the status of “Orphan Drug Designation” by the European Medicines Agency (EMA).
-Several patents, some of which have been recently filed by NEURONAX, provide an enhanced protection to the product and cover in particular: manufacturing of the peptide, its application in neurodegenerative diseases, its use in combination with stem cells and its anti-apoptotic activity for the neurons.
+Several patents, some of which have been recently filed by NEURONAX, provide an enhanced protection to the product and cover in particular: manufacturing of the peptide, its use in combination with stem cells and its anti-apoptotic activity for the neurons.

 “With NX210, we can protect neurons and re-create a promoting environment in which neurites naturally grow and build nerve connections.
 Beyond this first clinical trial in spinal cord trauma, we have the ambition to try NX210 in other therapeutic indications”, confirms Stéphane Gobron, founder and Chief Scientific Office of the company.